The Parish of St. Paul, Oldham

 In February 2020 we checked how St. Paul’s was doing against the Eco Church Audit which is an online survey about how we care for God's earth, with the categories:

-- worship and teaching: here we have progressed from Bronze to Gold, giving environmental prominence on a Sunday morning.
+here we have progressed from Bronze to Gold, giving the environment prominence on a Sunday morning.

 Thank you very much to all who donate money to the Flower Fund during the year.
 Often donations are given in memory of loved ones on specific dates during the year, and of course at special times during the church year, at Easter, Harvest and Christmas.